Introduction

 The cave shrine is considered to be over a thousand years old in belief and tradition, though its exact origins are not historically documented.
 Worship at the site is deeply rooted in ancient Hindu mythology and gained wider recognition over time, especially under local rulers who supported pilgrimage traditions.

-Today, it is one of the most visited pilgrimage destinations in India, symbolizing faith, devotion, and spiritual fulfillment.
+Today, it is one of the most visited pilgrimage destinations in India, symbolizing faith, devotion, and spiritual fulfilment.

 Vaishno Devi Temple is one of the most revered Hindu pilgrimage sites dedicated to Goddess Vaishno Devi.